 Of course, Haskell has drawbacks.
 It’s hard to learn, and the universe of people that can code in it is relatively small to other programming languages.
 Depending on your use case, there are other problems as well.
 But, every choice implies trade-offs, and Haskell is a good language for the implementation of smart contracts.

 If you wanted to implement smart contracts into your business workflows.
 The more money, the higher the stakes, the more likely you’ll be to want to make sure you are not going to have problems later.
-You’re going to choose the best option available, Cardano.
+You’re going to choose the best option available among top tier chains, Cardano.

 Ethereum will have more name recognition, as the second highest capitalized cryptocurrency.
 It’s smart programs will be easier to implement, and they’ll, more often than not, be good enough for a given purpose, probably one that isn’t mission critical.

-The good news is that these two systems, and others that come down the pike like PolkaDot, will likely all work together and have different niches.
-To illustrate, Occum.fi announced a liquidity bridge between Ethereum and Cardano, designed to encourage fund transfer between the two systems, which suggests there could be a symbiotic relationship between them in the future?
+The good news is that these two systems, and others that rise to the top market capitalization tier, will likely all work together and have different niches.
+To illustrate, Occum.fi announced a liquidity bridge between Ethereum and Cardano, designed to encourage fund transfer between the two systems, which suggests there could be a symbiotic relationship between them in the future.

 Anyway, I think this is going to change the world.
-These are the two choices in smart contracts, at the moment.
+These are the two choices in smart contracts in top tier chains, at the moment.
 And, one has clear advantages.